 My experience is that the vast majority of people you encounter in the world are not racist, and the risk of being racially attacked in Asia is extremely rare.
 I also find that racism is usually not innate – it is learned.
 But what is learned can also be unlearned – especially if what you are dealing with is just prejudice and ignorance rather than a burning hatred.

-Unfortunately, prejudice of any kind will never be completely eradicated, but if you’ve never let this stop you before, why should it do so now?
+Unfortunately, prejudice of any kind will never be completely eradicated anywhere in the world, but if you’ve never let this stop you before, why should it do so now?

 If you’ve ever considered working as a teacher abroad, then you owe it to yourself to make the most of your opportunities – unless you want to spend the future wondering ‘what if?’.